portsoc/hangman-in-branches/README.md

 ## Further Exploration

 The Internet Movie Database (IMDb) is a website that provides information about movies.
-IMDB provides a public API that returns a list of movies (e.g. top 250 films).
+They provide a public API that returns a list of movies (e.g. top 250 films).
 Check out their [API documentation](https://imdb-api.com/api) if you feel up to the challenge of using it as a means of providing a list of movies.

 We are not going to implement this in later branches but feel free to show us your solution.